entepe85/symfony-helper/README.md

 ## Roadmap

-* Support twig and dql in arbitrary php projects (it also means older versions of symfony)
+* Support twig and dql in arbitrary php projects (it also means `older versions of symfony`)
-* Support dql query builder (also refactoring to dql and from dql)
+* Support dql query builder (and also refactoring to dql and from dql)
 * Make sure that language server is really reusable
 * Rewrite php parser (in typescript or rust) and use it as javascript/wasm module.
 External parser process annoys me.

 ## Real State of the Project

-Many features are unfinished or inconsistent.
+Many features are unfinished and inconsistent.

-Project code needs serious refactoring.
+Source code needs serious refactoring.

-It was tested only on symfony 4.2 on my linux machine.
+Extension was properly tested only on one Symfony 4.2 project on my linux machine.

-It seems usable on windows.

-I don't know whether it works on Mac OS.